tetsuo/tetsuo.github.io/content/mailroom.md

 ---

+## What's next?

->> ⏭ **While not covered in this post, a Rust-based AWS SES email sender is available in the `sender` folder of the [repository](https://github.com/tetsuo/mailroom/tree/master/sender).
-It consumes the collector's output to send bulk emails.**
+⏭ While not covered in this post, a **Rust-based** SES email sender is available in the `sender` folder of the [repository](https://github.com/tetsuo/mailroom/tree/master/sender).
+It consumes the collector's output to send bulk emails.